sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     <!-- border; size:540px --> ![Page Map](./PageMap.png)

     The page map of the **incidents** application opens in a new tab within SAP Business Application Studio.
-You will see the properties on the right side of the page map.
+You see the properties on the right side of the page map.
 You can edit these properties to update the UI of the application.

     <!-- border; size:540px --> ![Page Map properties](./PageMap-properties.png)